The Complete Guide To Using a Mysore Yoga Rug

 Yes.
 Your feet will slide through rather than catch and stick.
 Same with moving from down dog into upward facing dog.
 You can push through your toes and your feet will slide on the rug rather than stick to the mat.
-I'll post of a picture of what happened to one of my mats when I never used a rug.

 6. Are sticky mats props?